alalfakawma/easyHex/README.md

 - You can also use childNodes[] array to access the ones inside the sub-menus, which makes it easier.
 Like hexes[1].childNodes[2].
 - When referring to childNodes, always start from 2, since 0 is the SVG hex, and 1 is the Text class div.

-And target the hexagon from the createHex.
-Eg -

-	var getHex = document.getElementsById('hexagon');
-	createHex(getHex, 50, 50, '#874d4d', '#874d4d', null, '#a7c692', true, null, true, null, true, null);

-Or the short version to get all 6 sub-menus

-	createHex(getHex, 50, 50, '#874d4d', '#874d4d', true);

 	*createHex(element, parentSize, childSize, childCol, parentCol, all, clickColor, first, second, third, fourth, fifth, sixth)*

 * element = the element id/class, etc where you want the menu to be.